ppuneet64/omnifood/content.md

 Never cook again!: Our subscriptions cover 365 days per year, even including major holidays.
 Local and organic: Our cooks only use local, fresh, and organic products to prepare your meals.
-No waste: All our partners only use reusable containers to package all your meals.
+No waste: Going on vacation?
+Just pause your subscription, and we refund unused days.
 Pause anytime: Going on vacation?
 Just pause your subscription, and we refund unused days.

 ### How Omnifood works